tomcarbon/dogecoinmultisig/README.md

 Also NOTE, for sandy or intensely crowdfunded accounts: there is (currently) a maximum of 60 transactions (inputs) per output. (this ability has been used a few times in the 3+ year history of #DogecoinSocksForTheHomeless, which uses the original TripleShibe and PaySpot to this day).

 **********************************************************************************************************

+This project is a fork of the github project coinb.in (forked in June 2016).
+Primarily javascript, this project does not utilize PHP or central server.
+Copy the whole project into a directory on your server, or locally, and it's ready to go.

 Check out the reddit community at https://www.reddit.com/r/dogecoin/